JacobK05/Readme-challenge/README.md

   ## Instal
-  After you upload the files in Git open the index.js terminal and type npm i, the run node index.js.
+  After you upload the files in Git open the index.js terminal and type npm i.

   ## Usage